fortunee/documentManagementSystem/FEEDBACK.md

 - Line 108 of UsersCtrl has a commentted out code

 - Line 238 to 247 of document spec should expect that a document's Owner has RoleId which is not equal to null.

+- Ensure all documents are actually returned to an admin, by making a comparison with the number of documents in the db.